 “I didn’t bring my homework.”

 “Where do they hit you when you get caned?”
-I pried.
+I inquired.

-“Oh anywhere,” said Esteria, smiling shyly, “your back, your arms, your… buttocks.”
-Everyone giggled.
+“Oh anywhere,” said Esteria, smiling shyly, “your back, your arms, your buttocks.”

-“So what do you think of this practice?”
+“What do you think of this practice?”
 I asked.
-This was fascinating.

 “Well, it’s good and bad,” replied Reuben.
 “It’s good, because it really teaches you a lesson, and it keeps the class well-behaved.
 It’s bad because sometimes you are crying so hard afterwards that you cannot concentrate on the lesson.”